 Thanks Rachel!
 I’m really enjoying reading all the great SITS reader comments.

 Wow!
 I didn’t realize a vacation would cost $4000!
 I really like that fact that the figure is a comprehensive and encompasses most parts of a vacation.
 I’ll definitely be keeping your post in mind as vacation season approaches.
-Thanks for sharing [email protected]
+Thanks for sharing this@

 Glad it was helpful Tenns!
 You can always make choices to decrease (or increase) those costs, but this gives you a basic plan to work from!
 Hope you have great travels!